nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

-   MPI Support                   : not enabled (option --enable-mpi not selected) NS-3 Click Integration        : not enabled (nsclick not enabled (see option --with-nsclick)) NS-3 OpenFlow Integration     : not enabled (Required boost libraries not found) Network Simulation Cradle     : not enabled (NSC not found (see option --with-nsc)) PlanetLab FdNetDevice         : not enabled (PlanetLab operating system not detected (see option --force-planetlab)) PyViz visualizer              : enabled
+   MPI Support                   : not enabled (option --enable-mpi not selected) NS-3 Click Integration        : not enabled (nsclick not enabled (see option --with-nsclick)) NS-3 OpenFlow Integration     : not enabled (Required boost libraries not found) PlanetLab FdNetDevice         : not enabled (PlanetLab operating system not detected (see option --force-planetlab)) PyViz visualizer              : enabled
    Python API Scanning Support   : not enabled (Missing 'pygccxml' Python module)